xwmx/nb/README.md

-Items are displayed using the same format as `nb` and `nb ls`, with each list item linked. `nb browse` is designed to make it easy to navigate using the only the keyboard within the terminal.
+Items are displayed using the same format as `nb` and `nb ls`, with each list item linked. `nb browse` is designed to make it easy to navigate using only the keyboard within the terminal.

 `nb browse` opens in the browser set in the `$BROWSER` environment variable, with [w3m](https://en.wikipedia.org/wiki/W3m) preferred.